Veterinary Point-of-Care diagnostics: quick, easy and reliable

 Microscopic examination of urine sediment is one of the most commonly performed and valued POC-tests in veterinary settings.
 It is carried out to screen for and monitor diseases and conditions such as urinary tract infections or kidney disorders within animals.
 The analysis identifies the presence or absence of anomalous components such as cells, crystals and casts in urine.

 As techniques are not standardised and manual measurements can lead to inaccurate results, veterinarians struggle with the drawback of 'human error'.
 Technicians must be very precise and consistent when evaluating urine sediment.
 Each practice must strictly adhere to its protocols and standard operating procedures in order to ensure acceptable levels of accuracy and reliability when counting and classifying samples.

 That's why we developed the scil Vet SA together with scil animal care company GmbH.
 Automatic cell counting and cell classification is accurately performed within less than 4 minutes and therefore eliminates a time-consuming manual process for the veterinary technicians.
-Based on specific deep learning algorithms, the fluidlab provides reliable semi-quantitative measurements of cellular and non-cellular constituents such as leukocytes, erythrocytes, casts, epithelial cells and others cellular constituents.
+Based on specific deep learning algorithms, the scil Vet SA provides reliable semi-quantitative measurements of cellular and non-cellular constituents such as leukocytes, erythrocytes, casts, epithelial cells and others cellular constituents.

 Components of urine sediment

-The integrated high-resolution microscope of the fluidlab detects and evaluates red blood cells (RBC) in urine and measures their levels semi-quantitatively.
+The integrated high-resolution microscope detects and evaluates red blood cells (RBC) in urine and measures their levels semi-quantitatively.
 Increased cell numbers may occur due to inflammation, necrosis, haemorrhage or neoplasia along the urinary tract.

 White blood cells (WBC) in urine are reported semi-quantitatively.
 Increased numbers may indicate the presence of an inflammatory reaction along the urinary tract.

-The fluidlab system observes different types of epithelial cells in urine which are reported semi-quantitatively.
+The system observes different types of epithelial cells in urine which are reported semi-quantitatively.
 Epithelial cells may increase with inflammation.

 Different types of crystals such as struvite, uric acid and phosphate crystals are in some cases common for healthy dogs and cats.
 These may be found in urine as well.
-Crystals are unambiguously classified by the fluidlab and reported semi-quantitatively.
+Crystals are unambiguously classified and reported semi-quantitatively.